rundeck/docs/docs/developer/01-plugin-development.md

 ### Build dependencies

-Rundeck's jars are published to the central Maven repository, and [jCenter](https://jcenter.bintray.com), so you can simply specify a dependency in your build file.
+Rundeck's jars are published to the central Maven repository so you can simply specify a dependency in your build file.

 - `rundeck-core` is the primary build dependency for most plugin types
   - [org.rundeck:rundeck-core:{{{ rundeckVersionFull }}}](https://search.maven.org/artifact/org.rundeck/rundeck-core/{{{ rundeckVersionFull }}}/jar)